S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

 - [x] Redo the whole library with better anstraction for units, multiple measurements, etc.
   - Check out [this GPT chat](https://chatgpt.com/share/68deb952-05b4-8005-9f38-077af74053e9).
   - [x] Decide on dynamic or static arrays to store Measurements (per sensor basis)
-- [ ] Figure out if we using the `Manager` object's buffer to store readings, or having an external buffer which the manager refers to
+- [x] Figure out if we using the `Manager` object's buffer to store readings, or having an external buffer which the manager refers to
+  - Just using a buffer which is part of Manager object and the object only manages it.
 - [x] Handle buffer being full in the manager
   - [ ] Handle this in a smarter way than ignoring as it is right now
 - [x] Print last updated measuremt buffer's `RuntimeMeasurement` object